area map calendar

 Cleveland Metroparks.
 With a collection of 18 parks, including several beaches, the Cleveland Metroparks are the “Emerald Necklace” surrounding the city.
 More than 23,000 acres are filled with picnic pavilions, hiking trails, bike paths, playgrounds and swimming spots.

 Cuyahoga Valley National Park.
 Situated between Cleveland and Akron, Cuyahoga Valley National Park offers 33,000 acres of forests, water and wildlife.
 Highlights include the Towpath Trail with more than 80 miles of path unexposed to traffic; Ritchie Ledges, a series of ancient rock formations; and Brandywine Falls, a 65-foot-tall waterfall.
+The park celebrates its 50th anniversary in 2025, with festivities continuing through the end of the year.

 Cleveland Cultural Gardens.
-Located on a 1.5-mile stretch in the University Circle neighborhood, more than 30 gardens make up the Cleveland Cultural Gardens.
+Located on a 1.5-mile stretch of boulevard in the University Circle neighborhood, more than 30 gardens make up the Cleveland Cultural Gardens.
 Filled with sculptures and unique horticulture, each garden represents a different culture found in Cleveland.

 Rockefeller Greenhouse.
 Inside the Rockefeller Greenhouse, travelers see a variety of botanical displays, including a desert cacti collection and orchid garden.
 Outside, visitors can view the Japanese Garden, Latin American Garden and the Betty Ott Talking Garden, which provides recorded descriptions to help visually impaired guests experience the gardens and features plants that appeal to all the senses.